yecril71pl/cpp-docs.pl-pl/docs/dotnet/vector-stl-clr.md

 #### <a name="parameters"></a>Parametry

-*right*<br/>
+*Kliknij*<br/>
 Kontener do skopiowania.

 ### <a name="remarks"></a>Uwagi

-Operator elementu członkowskiego kopiuje *prawo* do obiektu, a następnie `*this`zwraca.
+Operator elementu członkowskiego kopiuje *prawo* do obiektu, a następnie zwraca `*this`.
 Służy do zastępowania kontrolowanej sekwencji kopią kontrolowanej sekwencji *po prawej stronie*.

 ### <a name="example"></a>Przykład